Cardano-After-Dark/dred/src/client/temp/dred-client.api.md

 };

 // Warning: (ae-forgotten-export) The symbol "ConnectionEvent" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ReplicatedMessage" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
-export type DredChannelMessage = ConnectionEvent & {
+export type DredChannelMessage = ConnectionEvent & ReplicatedMessage & {
     message: "msg received in chan";
     neighborhood: NbhId;
     channel: ChanId;